MileHacker Logo

 Zaozhuang offers access to healthcare and emergency services.

 The city has several the public hospitals, including Zaozhuang City Hospital and Zaozhuang Central Hospital.
-Major hospitals in larger cities like Jinan or Xuzhou offer more advanced medical care if needed.
+Major hospitals in bigger cities such as Jinan or Xuzhou offer more advanced medical care if needed.

 For emergencies, dial 120 for an ambulance, 110 for police, and 119 for fire services.
-Pharmacies are widely available, but English-staff who speak may be rare.
+Pharmacies are widely available, but English-speaking staff may be rare.

-Bring a doctor's note for any prescribed drugs you carry.
+Bring a doctor's note for any prescription medications you carry.

 Food and Water Hygiene